MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 - Estimated time to complete this task: 15 minutes

 -  You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the[Exchange and Shell infrastructure permissions](https://go.microsoft.com/fwlink/p/?LinkId=746511) topic.
+To see what permissions you need, see the [Exchange and Shell infrastructure permissions](https://go.microsoft.com/fwlink/p/?LinkId=746511) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center]( https://go.microsoft.com/fwlink/p/?LinkId=746512).